Share on your social networks; it only takes 5 seconds. Thanks!

 8. Place each bolillo/roll seam side down on the greased baking sheet and cover with a greased plastic.
 Allow them to rise until they’ve doubled in volume.
 About 1 and 1/2 hour.

-9. Before the end of the rising period, turn oven on at 450 degrees F. Place the metallic pan for the water on the oven floor.
+9. At least 20 minutes before the end of the rising period, turn on your oven at 450 degrees F. Place the metallic pan for the water on the oven floor.

-10. Once the rolls have doubled in volume, make a deep cut using a sharp serrated knife or a razor blade, holding your hand at a 45-degree angle.
+10. Once the rolls have doubled in volume, and just before placing them inside the oven, make a deep cut using a sharp serrated knife or a razor blade, holding your hand at a 45-degree angle.

 11. Spray the rolls with warm water, place them in a preheated oven and add 1 1/2 cup of cold water to the metallic tray you placed on the oven floor.
 The steam will create that beautiful thin and crunchy crust.
 Bake for 20 to 25 minutes until they are golden, remove form the oven, and let them cool on a wire rack.